RFU’S ARTIFICIAL RUGBY PITCH PILOT SCHEME – HORNETS RFC

 RFU area facilities manager, Jon Bendle, said: “This really is an exciting opportunity for the entire rugby community in North Somerset.
 We hope that a number of the surrounding clubs, schools and colleges will want to utilise this great facility.”
 He continued, “The new facilities will improve the quality of the rugby experience at Hornets and provide more playing opportunities, especially for people in the 14-24 age group.”

-The RFU’s official opening ceremony for the new artificial 3G rugby pitch took place on Sunday 15th January 2017.
-The new pitch was opened by RFU President Peter Baines.
+The RFU’s official opening ceremony for the new 3Grugby pitch took place on Sunday 15th January 2017.
+The new artificial sports pitch was opened by RFU President Peter Baines.
 Preceding the ceremony, Hornets Colts played Weston Colts and immediately after the opening ceremony, The Hornettes played Cullumpton Ladies.

 The club held an unofficial opening the previous weekend and over 700 spectators arrived to see the new pitch.
-Hornets’ first team played their first game on the new pitch and beat Camborne.
-The feedback received about the new pitch was excellent; we hope the winning streak continues.
+Hornets’ first team played their first game on the new artificial grass pitch and beat Camborne.
+The feedback received about the new artificial sports surface was excellent; we hope the winning streak continues.

 “Following the Rugby World Cup 2015, there has been an upsurge in interest in rugby, not least from aspiring coaches, referees and young players, and this is an exciting opportunity to further develop our community rugby facilities.”